Dylan-Fennelly/Datrabase-Driven-Client-Server-Application/README.md

 # Datrabase-Driven-Client-Server-Application
-This repo will hold the application to be developed for the CA6 outline in my OOP Moodule
+This Repo holds the Code for my Ca6, this project is a database driven client server application that stores information about weapon to be used in a video game